jacomoelLTU/sos-ngac/README.md

 1) The docker setup doesn't seem to work out of the box due to a docker image issue.
 Me and several others have encountered the same issue but it is not yet officially fixed.
 See [this issue](https://github.com/eclipse-arrowhead/core-java-spring/issues/361)
 2) I had to install MySQL 5.7+ instead of the newer MySQL 8.0+ versions when doing a native install since the SQL scripts in the core-java-spring repository uses deprecated commands
-3) I had to allow remote connection in MySQL config in order to successfully run the Arrowhead SQL scripts
+3) I had to allow remote connection in MySQL config to successfully run the Arrowhead SQL scripts